renevantcheetah/renevantcheetah.github.io/_posts/Technology/2021-10-13-Information-apocalypse.markdown

 Hypothetically, our brains are very much similar to the Li-on batteries.
 When the abundant amount of information arrives combined with the personal and the societal expectations to answer to every message and text spontaneously, it’s like Li-on batteries in our appliances are rushing at their full throttle, and if you do so repeatedly, your battery, I mean your brain will degrade much faster than you can ever imagine.

-## ***How?***
+## ***How to manage this shit!***

 Better asked, it’s not about the information apocalypse.
 Its failure of having a filter.
 Create a filter which abides by your needs, your domain, your work, your entertainment, your curiosities, your intellectual pursuits, your boredom, your problems and your solutions and examine those filters on the regular basis.
 I tried to come up with an acceptable or righteous filter model for everyone, but I guess everyone has different priorities and different lives, which means it’s only you who can decide what suits you best.
 That’s all for this time.
-Until then follow the official social media handles on Instagram and Twitter.

-If you want to read more such kind of interesting articles, get your name on the mailing list by subscribing to official newsletter down below.
-No spam!
-I promise.
-Stay tuned for more.
+Until then

 [पर्यावरण बचाओ पृथ्वी बचाओ](https://youtu.be/uD4izuDMUQA). आवजो.